Understanding AePS Transaction Failure Reasons: A Comprehensive Troubleshooting Guide

 Even a small mistake when entering your details can cause a failure.

-- Wrong Aadhaar number: Accidentally entering a wrong digit in your Aadhaar number will mean the system can’t find your account.
+• Wrong Aadhaar number: Inadvertently entering an incorrect digit in your Aadhaar number will prevent the system from locating your account.

-- Wrong bank selected: If you have accounts with multiple banks, you might accidentally select the wrong one from the list.
-The system won’t find your fingerprint linked to that specific bank account.
+• Wrong bank selected: If you have accounts with multiple banks, you might inadvertently select an incorrect one from the list.
+The system will not find your fingerprint linked to that specific bank account.

 Common Confusion: Many people think all AePS failures are due to their fingerprint.
 While fingerprint issues are common, often the problem lies with bank account linkage, network issues, or daily limits, which are easy to overlook.